 from melusine.prepare_email.metadata_engineering import MetaExtension, MetaDate, Dummifier metadata_pipeline = Pipeline([ ('MetaExtension', MetaExtension()), ('MetaDate', MetaDate()), ('Dummifier', Dummifier()) ]) df_meta = metadata_pipeline.fit_transform(df_email)

 An example of keywords extraction is given below:

 from melusine.summarizer.keywords_generator import KeywordsGenerator keywords_generator = KeywordsGenerator() df_email = keywords_generator.fit_transform(df_email)

-from sklearn.preprocessing import LabelEncoder from melusine.nlp_tools.embedding import Embedding from melusine.models.neural_architectures import cnn_model from melusine.models.train import NeuralModel X = df_email.drop(['label'], axis=1) y = df_email.label le = LabelEncoder() y = le.fit_transform(y) pretrained_embedding = embedding nn_model = NeuralModel(architecture_function=cnn_model, pretrained_embedding=pretrained_embedding, text_input_column='clean_body') nn_model.fit(X, y) y_res = nn_model.predict(X)
+from sklearn.preprocessing import LabelEncoder from melusine.nlp_tools.embedding import Embedding from melusine.models.neural_architectures import cnn_model from melusine.models.train import NeuralModel X = df_email.drop(['label'], axis=1) y = df_email.label le = LabelEncoder() y = le.fit_transform(y) pretrained_embedding = embedding nn_model = NeuralModel(architecture_function=cnn_model, pretrained_embedding=pretrained_embedding, text_input_column='clean_body') nn_model.fit(X, y, tensorboard_log_dir="./data") y_res = nn_model.predict(X)

 Pandas dataframes columns

 Because Melusine manipulates pandas dataframes, the naming of the columns is imposed.
 Here is a basic glossary to provide an understanding of each columns manipulated.
 Initial columns of the dataframe:

 - body : the body of the email.
 It can be composed of a unique message, a history of messages, a transfer of messages or a combination of history and transfers.